New technology and digital transformation have changed the typical workday. Employees are overwhelmed.

 Transparency

-Whether it's a payroll issue, or denied promotion, openness will build the trust you need to create a valuable employee experience.
+Whether it's a payroll issue, or a denied promotion, openness will build the trust you need to create a valuable employee experience.
 Your people want to know they why behind decisions and policies and need to voice their concerns if things don't make sense to them.
 That may be a challenge for some organizations.

 People like good on-demand self-service, but for more complex needs, or if they just want to be heard, they need a live person.
 If they are dealing with a severe or complicated case, they need to be informed every step of the way.